What's the meaning of sober living?

-Sober Living Houses (SLH) are alcohol- and drug-free living environments for people trying to maintain alcohol and drug abstinence.
-They are usually structured around 12-step programs or other recovery methodologies.
-A sober living home is a safe, substance-free residence for people in recovery.
-Sober Living Homes, or SLH, provides ongoing care after addiction rehabilitation treatments.
+Sober Living Houses (SLH) are alcohol- and drug-free living environments for people trying to maintain abstinence from substances.
+These homes, also known as transitional residency or recovery programs, provide ongoing care after addiction rehabilitation treatments.
+They are structured around 12-step programs or other recovery methodologies, and offer a safe, substance-free residence for people in recovery.
 In short, sober living homes are a place for addicts and alcoholics to live.

 They are usually structured, accountable support homes that live in the administration.
-Whether you're looking for transitional housing, transitional housing, or just starting your search, we hope to help.
+Whether you're looking for transitional housing, transitional housing, or just starting your search, sober living can provide the support you need.
 Traditional sober living is a place to continue recovery from addiction.
+The environment is structured and provides recovery support services.

-They also agree to comply with any request for drug testing.
+This type of environment allows greater freedom than the high-responsibility version, but still provides some structure and support on a daily basis.
+Residents of sober living homes agree to stay sober while living in the house and comply with any request for drug testing.
 Transitioning from a highly structured environment to independence can be challenging, so a sober living home can bridge the gap and provide some structure while allowing a person to regain independence.
 Sober living can occur at the same time as outpatient addiction treatment scheduling, or it can occur after completing a treatment program.

 Many sober homes function as a cooperative, where a group of residents pay rent and keep the house as if it were their own.

-That is, sober living homes began to be opened by people in recovery, who had personal experience with addiction and alcoholism.
+Sober living homes began to be opened by people in recovery, who had personal experience with addiction and alcoholism.
 Since a sober life usually follows addiction treatment, it is recommended to obtain a referral from the treatment provider.
 SLH combined with outpatient treatment can be especially valuable in providing resources to poor communities that do not have funds to establish residential treatment programs or who have the income levels that could sustain independent houses for sober living that are more expensive.
-Any city will have a number of sober homes with open beds, and big cities can offer dozens of different options.

 Cecilia Fukunaga